Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We saw one canoe in the far distance but otherwise have the lake to ourselves.

 We had whiskey and then more, snacks, then more whiskey.
-This is the first time we've been in camp early enough to hang out with nothing urgent to do.
+This is the first time we've been in camp early and not tired and with nothing that needs doing.
 It's quite nice.
 And we *will* have camp ready before the bug time.

 I took a brief but pleasant swim.
 It was refreshing to not be sticky.